mearashadowfax/OpenStove/src/content/recipes/arugula-orange-mozzarella-salad.md

-    "Try substituting mozzarella with fresh goat cheese or feta for a tangy twist.", "Dressing Options: Experiment with different dressings like lemon vinaigrette or honey mustard for added variety.", "Make-Ahead Tip: Prepare the ingredients ahead of time and assemble the salad just before serving to keep it fresh.", "This salad pairs well with grilled chicken or fish for a light and satisfying meal."
+    "Try substituting mozzarella with fresh goat cheese or feta for a tangy twist.", "Dressing Options: Experiment with different dressings like lemon vinaigrette or honey mustard for added variety.", "Make-Ahead Tip: Prepare the ingredients ahead of time and assemble the salad just before serving to keep it fresh.", "This salad pairs well with grilled chicken or fish for a light and satisfying meal.", ]
-  ]

 tags: ["salad", "orange", "mozzarella"]